ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 This happens due to different parsing pipelines:

-- `toDateTime()` without explicitly given timezone used in the first `SELECT` query honors setting `session_timezone` and the global timezone.
+- `toDateTime()` without explicitly given time zone used in the first `SELECT` query honors setting `session_timezone` and the global time zone.
 - In the second query, a DateTime is parsed from a String, and inherits the type and time zone of the existing column`d`.
-Thus, setting `session_timezone` and the global timezone are not honored.
+Thus, setting `session_timezone` and the global time zone are not honored.

 **See also**